Hailo guide 3: Simplifying object detection on a Hailo device using DeGirum PySDK

 • Configure the model JSON file: Set up a JSON file that defines key configurations for pre-processing, model parameters, and post-processing.

-• Prepare the model zoo: Organize model files (the .json configuration, .hef file, Python post-processor file, and the labels file) for seamless integration with PySDK.
+• Prepare the model zoo: Organize model files (the .json configuration, .hef file, and the labels file) for seamless integration with PySDK.

 • Run inference: Write Python code to load the model, run inference, and print the detection results.